caj224/caj224.github.io/index.md

   <img class="img-circle" src="https://github.com/caj224/caj224.github.io/raw/master/images/IMG_1613%202.HEIC" width="25%">
 </div>

+Outside of of school, I like to spend my time thinking strategically and competitively.
 I've logged over 200 hours in live low-stakes cash games with a win rate above 10 big blinds per hour, backed by focused study and disciplined play.
 In online chess, I’ve reached a 2200 rating by consistently refining my calculation and pattern recognition.
 Both games challenge me to make high-quality decisions under pressure—something I enjoy and value in competitive environments like trading.
 When I'm not using my right brain, I am probably playing jazz trumpet, tending to my saltwater reef aquarium, or watching NBA basketball.